 Repositories will be populated with data generated by NCI-funded programs.
 In addition, as part of the Data Commons Framework, CRDC repositories will include data from commons being developed by other NIH institutes and organizations.

 Current Status of Repositories in the CRDC

-There are currently three accessible repositories within the CRDC:
+There are currently five accessible repositories within the CRDC:

 Genomic Data Commons

 The Genomic Data Commons (GDC) is a unified repository for genomic, clinical, and biospecimen data from cancer research programs.
 The GDC includes data from The Cancer Genome Atlas (TCGA), its pediatric equivalent, the Therapeutically Applicable Research to Generate Effective Treatments (TARGET) program, Foundation Medicine (FMI), the Cancer Cell Line Encyclopedia (CCLE), and a growing number of other sources.

 The Proteomic Data Commons (PDC) offers access to highly curated and standardized biospecimen, clinical, and proteomic data.
 The PDC includes data from the Clinical Proteomic Tumor Analysis Consortium (CPTAC) program and will grow to include other sources over time.
 The data are open access and can be browsed interactively using a series of filters and accessed by an API.